Designing a better way to collaborate, collect and use data for the development of the OxCam Arc.

 - current site allocations and site developments that might come forward in the medium to longer term

-Our user research helped us begin to prioritise which of the mammoth number of datasets used in planning were a priority to be made more consistent and accessible.
-However, broader issues relating to trust in the data were also surfaced, which cannot be solved by standardised and open data alone.
-We developed three potential services to be tested at Alpha to address some of the data issues.
+Research helped us prioritise which datasets used in planning were a priority to be made more consistent and accessible.
+However, broader issues relating to trust in the data also surfaced, we developed three potential services to be tested at Alpha to address some of these challenges.

 Open evidence production

-Our user research suggested that evidence base data was produced in an opaque, inconsistent manner, with this being a barrier to trust and re-use of data.
-Creating consistency in how evidence base documents are designed, commissioned and published should increase trust and reusability of data; a hypothesis to test in Alpha.
-By designing a service for the way in which evidence base studies are designed, commissioned, created and published, data and methodological standards will be made explicit along the journey.
+Creating consistency in how evidence base documents are designed, commissioned and published should increase trust and reusability of data.
+A service for the way evidence base studies are designed, commissioned, created and published, data and methodological standards will be made explicit along the journey.

-Those users of central and local government data for planning found it a time consuming and complicated process, accessing various different government, government agency and local government websites, documents and datastores to access the data they needed.
-Providing core government data, basic foundational local authority data and visualised infrastructure programmes in a single location will mean that local authorities and their consultants will be able to more quickly and cheaply assemble data for their evidence bases.
-Developers, investors and residents will have a clearer view of the core components of the OxCam programme increasing certainty, buy-in and investment.
+Users of central and local government data for planning found it a time consuming and complicated process.
+Providing core government data, basic foundational local authority data and visualised infrastructure programmes in a single location will mean local authorities and consultants can quickly and cheaply assemble data.

 Data and Planning Community of Practice